international employment law firm alliance L&E Global

 Harassment is defined as engaging in a course of vexatious comment or conduct that is known or ought reasonably to be known to be unwelcome.
 Harassment based on a prohibited ground of harassment will violate human rights legislation.
 Sexual harassment is a form of discriminatory harassment.
 Personal harassment is also prohibited under occupational health and safety legislation in many jurisdictions.

 Employers are obligated to have policies in place to prevent and address harassment in the workplace.
-In most cases, employers will be required to conduct an investigation into allegations of workplace harassment and take corrective or remedial action based on the outcome of the investigation.
+In most cases, employers will be required to investigate allegations of workplace harassment and take corrective or remedial action based on the outcome of the investigation.

 Employer’s Obligation to Provide Reasonable Accommodations